Teenage soldier died after sexual harassment by her boss – Army report

 Royal Artillery Gunner Jaysley Beck was found dead at Larkhill Camp in Wiltshire in December 2021.

-A service inquiry report, to be published on Wednesday and seen by the BBC, describes “an intense period of unwelcome behaviour” and said it is “almost certain this was a causal factor” in the 19-year-old’s death.
+A service inquiry report published on Wednesday describes “an intense period of unwelcome behaviour” and said it is “almost certain this was a causal factor” in the 19-year-old’s death.

-In October 2021, Gunner Beck’s immediate boss sent her more than 1,000 WhatsApp messages and voicemails, according to the report.
+In October 2021, Gunner Beck’s immediate boss sent her more than 1,000 WhatsApp messages and voicemails.
 The next month this increased to over 3,500.

 The Army investigation found her boss wanted a relationship with her but she had a boyfriend and did not feel the same way.

-“Whilst this behaviour ended the week before her death, it appears that it continued to affect her and had taken a significant toll on her mental resilience and wellbeing,” the BBC quoted the report as saying.
+“Whilst this behaviour ended the week before her death, it appears that it continued to affect her and had taken a significant toll on her mental resilience and wellbeing,” the report said.

 Gunner Beck’s mother, Leighann McCready, told the PA news agency: “It’s easy for people to say why don’t you block him, you’ve got to have respect for those above you and Jaysley did have respect, it wasn’t as straightforward as you can block your boss.